NVE/nve-git-intro/agenda.md

     git log

-Make some changes, commit them and try to push them to the remote repository.
+Make some changes, commit then and try to push them to the remote repository.
+We hope you got an idea of the potential and advantages *version control* using *git* or any other protocol has to offer.
+Check out the [ebook](http://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) or the infinite other resources around that topic on the web.

+Some final remarks before we finish...

 ## Tips and tricks